William Sefton Moorhouse: House of Representatives

-Moorhouse was elected to represent Akaroa in the 1st New Zealand Parliament, and remained an MP until his death.
-In his parliamentary career, he represented the Akaroa, Heathcote (a notice of election was gazetted on 12 July 1862, and the member sworn in on 14 July), Westland, Westland Boroughs, Christchurch and Ashley (elected 1879) electorates.
+Moorhouse was elected to represent Akaroa in the 1st New Zealand Parliament.
+He was defeated in his bid for re-election in 1855, the year in which he was first elected to the Canterbury Provincial Council, but retained the seat in a by-election in 1858.
+By this time he had become the Superintendent for Canterbury in October 1857.

+After another defeat in Akaroa in 1860, Moorhouse won the Heathcote by-election in 1862.
 In the 1866 election, he had won both the Mount Herbert and Westland electorates, and chose to represent the latter.
-At the 21 December 1875 election, he stood in the City of Christchurch electorate for the 6th New Zealand Parliament.
-He was returned in third position in this three-member electorate; the other members returned in the election were Edward Richardson and Edward Cephas John Stevens.

 The Westland Representation Act 1867 introduced changes to the Waimea and Westland electorates.
 Their areas were reassigned and four electorates formed.
 As a result, Westland was abolished in 1867, a new electorate (Westland Boroughs) was established, and the Act stipulated that the sitting member (Moorhouse) was transferred to it.
 Other new electorates, for which by-elections were to be held, were Westland North and Westland South.
 Moorhouse resigned from Westland Boroughs on 20 February 1868, and William Henry Harrison won the resulting by-election.